covid19datahub/COVID19/README.md

 All the data are available to download at the [download centre](https://covid19datahub.io/articles/data.html)

+## Interactive visualization

+Interactive visualization of the latest data is available [here](https://datawrapper.dwcdn.net/3dO9Z/)

 ## How it works

 COVID-19 Data Hub is developed around 2 concepts: